 DAY 2: Simpson Bay and Maho

 After enjoying the beach, it is time for lunch.
 There are many restaurants around for any taste.
 For dessert, the Carousel Gelateria is a must.
 Not only does it have the best ice cream on the whole island, but it also features a gallery of pictures – famous people eating ice cream, and a working carousel that the young and old will enjoy.
 After lunch, head to Maho!
 Here is the beach and the FUN!
-Go in the afternoon – when all of the big planes landing.
+Go in the afternoon after 1 pm – when all of the big planes landing.
 This beach gets busy and very loud – not really recommended for little kids as the waves are quite big there too.
 Or keep a close eye on children – there are may be some moments when safety is a priority.
 This beach is very entertaining, just imagine huge planes flying just a few feet above your head!
 It really is quite a thrilling experience that you cannot afford to miss.
 For dinner (for you will presumably be hungry after enjoying the thrills of Maho) head over to the Maho Bay resort area.
 As an option you may snack on famous KLM Pizza (my favorite!).
 There is quite a lively night scene at Maho Bay Resort and there are some great restaurants and shops here.
 “Shipwreck Shop” is our top recommendation for souvenirs – always clean and friendly, you will find t-shirts, hats, bags and many other items of high quality.
 If you are travelling with a family and not really looking for an entertained night, head back to Philipsburg, for a more relaxed atmosphere.
 We also like Divi Resort with clean and quiet beach, restaurants, cafe and shop – kids friendly and safe.

 Day 3: Marigot – Saint Martin, French side